Wilten & Sieglanger

 Throughout the centuries, Wilten was also important as an ecclesiastical authority.
 The relationship between the ecclesiastical power in Wilten in the person of the abbot and the secular power in Innsbruck in the person of the sovereign, supported by the Jesuits from the 16th century onwards, was similar to the ongoing dispute between the Pope and the Emperor in the Middle Ages.
 The town was dependent on the abbot in matters of pastoral care and the mass service.
 The parish church of St Jakob was merely a branch of Wilten Abbey.
 Until 1560, Wilten Abbey managed to prevent further monastery settlements in Innsbruck in order to maintain its sphere of influence.
 It was only during the Reformation that Ferdinand I, a prince from Spain who disregarded many local customs and later Emperor, managed to establish a monastery in the city.
 At his insistence, the Jesuits came to the court in 1561, followed shortly afterwards by the Franciscans.
 Masses on high holidays such as Christmas, Easter and baptisms were still celebrated in Wilten.
 Inns near the monastery were happy to welcome regular visitors from the town on these days.

-The Wiltener Platzl and the Kaiserschützenplatz connected Wilten Abbey to the south via Leopoldstraße with the city centre, which begins at the Triumphpforte.
-This is where modern Wilten developed.
-The population of Wilten tripled within a few decades to 12,000 by 1900, and many of the houses bear witness to the expansion around the turn of the century.
+Much bears witness to this growth and the incorporation of the town at the turn of the century, which was largely driven by Greater German Liberal politicians.
 In Wilten, the "Helden“ der Tiroler Erhebung von 1809 in Straßennamen wie Andreas-Hofer-Straße, Speckbacherstraße oder Haspingerstraße verewigt.
 Westlich wuchs die Stadt entlang der Anichstraße bis zur Klinik und dem Westfriedhof in dieser Zeit ebenfalls.
 Die Gründerzeithäuser sind ebenso sehenswert wie die Südtirolersiedlung nahe dem Südring in der Speckbacherstraße.
 Ein kurzer Spaziergang von der Anichstraße durch die Kaiser-Josef-Straße, die Speckbacherstraße, die Stafflerstraße bis zur Sonnenburgstraße, besonders die Häuser 17 und 19 sind sehenswert, gibt einen guten Eindruck vom Städtebau zwischen 1880 und 1945.

 Today, Wilten is a diverse and lively neighbourhood.
 Between the Upper village Around Gasthaus Haymon, Wilten West near the cemetery and the Triumphpforte, you will find traditional and new city life in close proximity.
 Functional housing from the 1960s and 1970s meets baroque town houses.
-The redesigned Wiltener Platzl is well received thanks to skilful planning with restaurants and small shops and is home to a small local market every Saturday.
-The proximity to the university and hospital in combination with the spacious old flats make Wilten attractive for students.
-In cosy pubs like the Jolly treffen alteingesessene Wiltener auf junges Publikum.
+The proximity to the university and hospital in combination with the spacious flats in old buildings make Wilten attractive for students.
+In quaint pubs such as the Jolly treffen alteingesessene Wiltener auf junges Publikum.